learn-co-curriculum/phase-3-orms-find-or-create-by/README.md

 ## Objectives

-1. Learn how to avoid creating duplicate records in a database that is mapped to a Ruby program.
+1. Avoid creating duplicate records in a database that is mapped to a Ruby program
 2. Build a `#find_or_create_by` method

 ## The Dreaded Duplication